 After the progressive curriculum and open campus my junior year at recently modernized North Miami High School (three blocks from the Peeples abode), my senior year at ancient, crumbling Canoga Park High School, where students were locked up for six hour-long periods a day inside a fenced Gestapo camp, was soul-crushingly depressing.

 Half the student population was on downers – barbiturates, particularly Seconal, or “reds.”
-Most of the other half was smoking weed behind a certain portable every morning before classes and at lunchtime.
-They all seemed clueless about what was going on outside their shallow orbits.
+Most but not all were Hispanic kids.
+Most of the other half, white kids, mainly, smoked weed behind a certain portable every morning before classes and at lunchtime.
+None seemed to have a clue, much less any interest in, what was going on outside their shallow orbits.